arthursb2016/logo-loader/README.md

 ## Note

-You must apply the component in a single colored background in order for it correctly display
+1. You must apply the component in a single colored background in order for it correctly animate
+2. You might find some distortions if the parent background has an alpha channel (e.g. `rgba(x, x, x, 0.3)`)